romans-weapon/spear-framework/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.romans-weapon/spear-framework_2.11.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.romans-weapon%22%20AND%20a:%22spear-framework_2.11%22)
 [![Website shields.io](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://romans-weapon.github.io/spear-framework/)

-The spear-framework provides scope to write simple ETL/ELT-connectors/pipelines with minimal code running on Apache Spark for moving data from different sources to different destinations which greatly minimizes the effort of writing complex codes for data migration.
-Connectors which have the ability to extract and load any kind of data from various data-sources with custom tansformations applied on them can be written and executed seamlessly using spear connectors.
+The spear-framework provides scope to write simple ETL/ELT-connectors/pipelines on Apache Spark with minimal code for moving data from different sources to different destinations which greatly minimizes the effort of writing complex codes for data migration.
+Connectors which have the ability to extract and load any kind of data from various data-sources with custom tansformations applied on them, can be written and executed seamlessly using spear connectors.

 # Table of Contents
 - [Introduction](#introduction)